PantelisAndrianakis/Breezy/documentation/language/control-flow.md

 ## switch

 `switch` selects a branch by value.
-It uses **C-style fallthrough**: a `case` runs into the next one unless you `break`.
+It uses **fallthrough**: a `case` runs into the next one unless you `break`.
 A `default` branch handles everything unmatched.
 Dense integer cases compile to a fast jump table.

 ```breezy
 switch (code)